Lady looking at phone

 • Are you a Finder, Minder or Grinder?

-• Who could you team up with to compliment your skillset and work together?
+• Who could you team up with to complement your skillset and work together?

-There are a number of life events that could have a major impact and often there is some tax planning that can be done to limit the effect and enable our lives (or those of our close family) to adapt and evolve.
+Life events, both planned and unexpected, could have a major impact on us and often there is some tax planning that can be done to limit the effect and enable our lives (or those of our close family) to adapt and evolve.

 When a life event occurs, you need to think about what tax planning can be put in place to limit the impact.
 The sort of events that may occur include: